 Nonalcoholic fatty liver disease (NAFLD) is the buildup of fat in the liver that is NOT caused by drinking too much alcohol.
 People who have it do not have a history of heavy drinking.
-NAFLD is closely related to being overweight.
+NAFLD is usually but not always related to being overweight.

 For many people, NAFLD causes no symptoms or problems.
-A more serious form of the disease is called non-alcoholic steatohepatitis (NASH).
-NASH can cause liver failure.
+A more severe form of the disease is called non-alcoholic steatohepatitis (NASH).
+NASH can cause cirrhosis and liver failure.
 It can also cause liver cancer.

-- Overweight or obesity.
+- Being overweight or obese.
 The more overweight you are, the higher the risk.

 - Prediabetes (insulin resistance).